 - Making a foil sling for your baking dish and spraying it with non-stick cooking spray is the best way to be able to get these brownies out of the pan easily after they’re baked.
 You could just spray the pan with cooking spray if you like and skip the foil, it will just be harder to get perfectly cut brownies then!

 - These cream cheese brownies are very easy to make.
 The most difficult part is swirling the cheesecake and brownie batters together in a way that looks pretty.
-Don’t be like me and make them three times to try and get it pretty – it doesn’t matter, they will taste great no matter how pretty the swirling is!
 The trick is to not overdo it, because the two batters will mix together quite easily, and then you lose the swirling effect.
 Smooth the top of the batter once it’s all in the pan, do a few swirls with a knife through the top layer to mix the two, and then leave it alone.

 - Store these cream cheese brownies, tightly covered or wrapped individually, in the refrigerator for up to five days.